tobydriscoll/schwarz-newton-krylov/README.md

-# schwarz-newton-krylov
+# Schwarz-Newton-Krylov
-Demo of the Schwarz-Newton-Krylov domain decomposition method
+Demo of the Schwarz-Newton-Krylov domain decomposition method using MATLAB.

+See "examples" folder for setup and run of provided examples.